ModernHuman0531/Line_follower/readme.md

-# ROS Noetic Docker Development Environment
+# ROS Noetic Docker Development Environment On PC to test turtlebot Line-follower

 This repository contains a Dockerfile and Makefile to set up a complete ROS Noetic development environment with ZSH, neovim, Gazebo, and other useful tools.

+## Objective
+This docker file is mainly the testing version on my PC for the final competition in Control Lab from NYCU before actually implementing on raspi4 in turtlebot3.
+Noted that since it just the test version on PC, it doesn't load any device yet, we just use simple video to test the effect.

 ## Features